sipeed/MaixPy_DOC/docs/maixpy/en/course/speech/recognizer_cnn.md

   print(t.get())
 ```

-That is, you can complete the recognition by saying [you-good], [good-of], and [little-love] into the microphone within 6 seconds.
+That is, you can complete the recognition by saying [ni-hao], [hao-de], and [xiao-ai] into the microphone within 6 seconds.
 The configuration items are two fields, and the length of the first field does not exceed six.Group Pinyin, the second field indicates the lowest threshold of recognition (matching threshold).
 If it is higher than this value, it will be printed, and if it is lower than this value, it will be discarded.

 At the beginning of the test, you can speak a little louder, see [Demo Video](https://www.bilibili.com/video/BV1C5411L7JC/) for specific effects, complete example: [test_maix_asr.py](https://github.com/sipeed/MaixPy_scripts/blob/d1d95a4d2fbe4c4b87d683c5fb79fda1fe3f9aae/multimedia/speech_recognizer/test_maix_asr.py)